+Business strategy

-risk sar vemarice activity.
-Business strategy Financial and non-financial risk management Pay for performance Assess ability of strategy to adapt to markets and deliver sound client and community outcomes within Board approved risk appetite and related limits.
-Approve Macquarie's Risk Appetite Statement and Risk Management Strategy , monitor material risks faced by Macquarie and review how they are managed.
-Approve a remuneration policy that aligns the interests of staff and shareholders to deliver sustained results for our customers, clients and communities.
+Assess ability of strategy to adapt to markets and deliver sound client and community outcomes within Board approved risk appetite and related limits.

 Approve budget and funding and capital management strategy to deliver on business strategy.

+Financial and non-financial risk management

+Approve Macquarie's Risk Appetite Statement and Risk Management Strategy, monitor material risks faced by Macquarie and review how they are managed.

 Monitor Macquarie's risk management framework, including its compliance framework.

+Pay for performance

+Approve a remuneration policy that aligns the interests of staff and shareholders to deliver sustained results for our customers, clients and communities.

 Remuneration outcomes reflect an assessment against a range of financial and non-financial factors including risk management and compliance.